 In English, it is only the noun that is made plural.
 To make a noun plural, an 's' is usually added to the end of the noun; for example:

 The red car... becomes The red cars....

 |However, like everything in life, there are exceptions!
 As they

 exist, the following English words can be used in both singular

 and plural forms.

-Note: Unit symbols are unchanged in the plural form: 25 kg, not 25 kgs; see the SI Writing Style.
+Note: Unit symbols are unchanged in the plural form; for example: 25 kg, not 25 kgs; see the SI Writing Style.